 Memory foam mattresses are growing in popularity.
 They are made of layers of different densities of foam that respond to weight and temperature, and are known for comfort because they contour to the specific shape of your body.
 Memory foam toppers are also available.

 Pros: By molding to the shape of your body as your weight shifts through the night, memory foam reduces pressure points, and relieves pain.
-Memory foam also absorbs movement, so if you sleep with a partner, you're not likely to be disturbed by his tossing and turning.
+Memory foam also absorbs movement, so if you sleep with a partner, you're not likely to be disturbed by their tossing and turning.

 Cons: One of the biggest complaints with memory foam mattresses is that because these mattresses are temperature sensitive, softening and molding with your body heat, they can make you feel extremely hot during the night.
 Breus also says memory foam mattresses have been known to emit an unpleasant chemical smell.